Luuk99/ATCS_Practical_1/README.md

 * Luuk Kaandorp - luuk.kaandorp@student.uva.nl

 ## Acknowledgements
+* SentEval was cloned from the [original project GitHub](https://github.com/facebookresearch/SentEval).
 * Pytorch Lightning implementation was developed using information available in the Deep Learning Course of the UvA (https://uvadlc.github.io/).